New to Road Scholar? Sign up

 Is Road Scholar offering programs to Cuba in the future?

 Yes!
-We meet the requirements for the approved travel category called “Support for the Cuban People” and are authorized to bring Americans to Cuba in the future.
+We meet the requirements for the approved travel category called “Support for the Cuban People."

 I am enrolled in a Road Scholar shipboard program to Cuba.
 Are cruise ships still going to Cuba?